-- 1) causes any injury requiring hospitalization or any fatality; or - 2) results in a fire or explosion which could reasonably be expected to affect the public safety beyond the boundaries of the facility; or - 3) exceeds the reportable quantity during any continuous 24 hour period when that reportable quantity could reasonably be expected to escape beyond the site of the facility.
+1. the release directly causes any injury requiring hospitalization or any fatality; or

+- 2. the release results in a fire or explosion which could reasonably be expected to affect the public safety beyond the boundaries of the facility; or - 3. the release (other than an application of a pesticide or fertilizer) exceeds the reportable quantity during any continuous 24 hour period when that reportable quantity could be reasonably expected to escape beyond the site of the facility; or - 4. the incident, accident or cleanup within a facility could reasonably be expected to affect the public safety beyond the boundaries of the facility (for example: a facility evacuating its personnel); or - 5. the owner or operator knows a protective action beyond the facility has been initiated.